m7a/lo-banana-pi-m2p-edu/README.md

 The approach presented here tries to get an installation as close to an _unmodified_ Debian as possible.
 In the past, this did not seem possible and thus, some minor deviations were accepted.
+As of 2020/02/24, a working approach is known and presented under section
+_New: Debian without external sources_.

 Overview
 ========

 This document describes three distinct approaches:

- 1. A new approach to use Debian with only minimal external sources.
+ 1. A new approach to use Debian without external sources.
     The solution proposed here does not involve the Debian installer, but relies on bootstrapping an image suitable to be copied onto a MicroSD card which can then boot on the board.